gradle/gradle/subprojects/docs/src/docs/release/notes.md

     - Different versions of a library are resolved by Gradle conflict resolution.
 - All dependencies in projects are marked as `exported = false`.

+### Dependency Substitution

+Gradle 2.4 included some of the new dependency substitution interfaces and classes, but they were unannounced.
+Build scripts written to use these interfaces in 2.4 will likely not work in 2.5.
+Please take a look at the dependency substitution sample and [User Guide chapter](userguide/dependency_management.html#dependency_substitution_rules) to understand the changes that were made while getting dependency substitution ready for the Gradle 2.5 release.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.